Horapollo

-Horapollo (from Horus Apollo; Ὡραπόλλων) (5th century?) is the supposed author of a treatise, titled Hieroglyphica, on Egyptian hieroglyphs, extant in a Greek translation by one Philippus, also dating to c.
-5th century.
+Horapollo (from Horus Apollo; Ὡραπόλλων; c.
+5th century AD) is the supposed author of a treatise, titled Hieroglyphica, on Egyptian hieroglyphs, extant in a Greek translation by a Philippus (also dating to c.
+5th century).

 Life

-Horapollo is mentioned by the Suda (ω 159) near Alexandria, during the reign of Zeno (AD 474-491).
+Horapollo is mentioned by the Suda (ω 159) as an Egyptian teacher in Alexandria, during the reign of Zeno (AD 474–491).

-The Suda gives the names of two men named Horapollo, and one or the other may have been the author of Hieroglyphicae.
+The Suda gives the names of two men named Horapollo, and one or the other may have been the author of Hieroglyphica.
 Both the younger and elder Horapollo, the grandfather, may be characterized as students of both the Egyptian god-worship tradition and Greek philosophy, but the lost Egyptian learning they tried to cobble together and reconstruct were a mix of the genuine and spurious.

-The elder Horapollo is mentioned in the Suda as a grammarian from Phanebytis, under Theodosius II (AD 408-450).
+The elder Horapollo is mentioned in the Suda as a grammarian from Phenebythis, under Theodosius II (408–450).
 The younger Horapollo was an Egyptian of the same name, who lived in the reign of Zeno, 474–491).
 This elder Horapollo wrote commentaries on Sophocles, Alcaeus of Mytilene and Homer, and a work (Τεμενικά, "Names for Temples") on places consecrated to the gods.
 Photius (cod.
 279), who calls him a dramatist as well as a grammarian, ascribes to him a history of the foundation and antiquities of Alexandria.
 Timotheus of Gaza, whose treatises on animals impacted Byzantine and Arabic scientific literature, was one of his pupils.

 It is to the elder Horapollo the Hieroglyphica was attributed by most 16th-century editors, although there were more occult opinions, identifying Horapollo with Horus himself, or with a pharaoh.

-According to the Suda, the younger Horapollo was force to flee He was subject to torture in interrogation about the whereabouts of Harpocras.
-He had harbored secret belief in the older Egyptian gods, but abandoned them after the incident, and either converted to (or away from) Christianity.
+Later evidence associates him with the pagan intellectual circle around Alexandria.
+In this account, Horapollo was questioned about the whereabouts of the pagan priest Harpocras and was tortured, but he did not immediately become a Christian; rather, he remained secretly attached to the traditional gods for a time before eventually converting to Christianity.